-Most of us are familiar with the classic Sticky Notes which are present in Windows 7, Windows 8, Windows 8.1, and up to Windows 10 v1511.
-However, In Windows 10 v1607 and later, Microsoft decided to convert the legacy Sticky Notes program to a UWP app, and this is what we are using currently on Windows 10.
+Most of us are familiar with the classic Sticky Notes which are present in Windows 7, Windows 8, Windows 8.1, Windows 11, and up to Windows 10 v1511.
+However, In Windows 10 v1607 and later, Microsoft decided to convert the legacy Sticky Notes program to a UWP app, and this is what we are using currently on Windows 11 and Windows 10.

-To convert old Sticky Notes StickyNotes.snt data file to the new Sticky Notes plum.sqlite format do the following:
+First, you need to convert old Sticky Notes StickyNotes.snt data file to the new Sticky Notes plum.sqlite format.
+For that, do the following:

 On your Windows 10 machine, close Sticky Notes.